ayyi/samplecat/README.md

 Currently, most basic functionality is in place and working.

-building
+Building
 --------

 If you are not a developer it is recommended to use the latest tarball.
-Building should be entirely standard.
+Build using the standard configure/make commands.

 If you are a developer you will want to use the git repository directly.
 Each time you do a git pull you will also need to update the submodules: